8secz-johndpope/remote-assistance/server/README.md

 Chat UI
 -----------------
 The chat interface takes as input a decision tree stored as a JSON file in static/js/chat.tree.js.
-Please see static/js/chat.tree.example.js for an example.
-Each entry in the responses array has an id, question, and array of options stored in next and nextLabels. next is an array of ids to which the user can navigate to after this question.
-They are converted to buttons with labels set in the nextLabels array.
-If nextLabels is not set their label name is set to their id name.
+Please see [see this example](server/static/js/chat.tree.example.js).
+Each entry in the responses array has an id, question, and array of options stored in next.
+Each entry can also optionally include a nextLabels array. next is an array of ids to which the user can navigate to after the current question.
+Each entry is converted to buttons with labels set in the nextLabels array.
+If nextLabels is not set, their label name is set to their id name.
 For example, in this case:

 ```
 "id": 5,